-1. What digital threat is your organization facing and what digital model is right for you?
+1. Based on the digital threat your organization is facing, what digital model is right for you?

-When searching for a Chief Digital Officer, ensure that your next hire has digital aspirations and a vision which aligns with your organization’s needs.
-Consider what threats your organization is currently facing.
+When hiring a Chief Digital Officer, ensure that their digital aspirations and vision align with your organization’s needs.
+Consider the threats your organization is currently facing.
 Ask yourself two questions.
 Firstly, who are your online competitors?
-How do you compare to the digital leaders in your industry?
+How do you compare to digital leaders in your industry?
 Then, determine what digital model is best-suited for your organization’s needs.
-Are you focusing on customer experience or operational efficiency?
+Determine if your focus is on customer experience or operational efficiency.

 Once you’ve determined organizational needs, align those organizational needs with the responsibilities of your new CDO.
 CEO expectations must align with the Chief Digital Officer’s responsibilities in order to meet critical goals.
-When hiring a CDO, determine if they are capable of the agility and flexibility required to
+When hiring a CDO, determine if they are capable of the agility and flexibility required to fulfill organizational needs.

 2. What capabilities do you need to develop in order to deliver on digital dexterity?

-Consider what stage of digital transformation your organization is currently in, and determine what needs to be done in order to advance your organization to the next stage.
-When considering a candidate, determine if they possess the leadership and management skills required to influence, execute, and realize the intended business outcomes through operating model, governance, marketing and IT capabilities.
+Consider what stage of digital transformation your organization is currently in.
+Then, determine what needs to be done in order to advance your organization to the next stage.
+When hiring a Chief Digital Officer, determine if they possess the leadership and management skills required to execute the intended business outcomes through operating model, governance, marketing and IT capabilities.

 3. Is your new Chief Digital Officer capable of building a team that can achieve organizational goals?

 Digital transformation requires an organization to have the right people in the right seats, doing the right things.
-Your new Chief Digital Officer will be critical in driving your organization’s digital transformation efforts, but an essential component of managing the development and implementation of digital strategy is the ability to put the right people in the right roles with the right responsibilities.
-Ensure your next CDO has the experience and skill set required to effectively facilitate the processes within your organization’s digital transformation journey.
+Your new Chief Digital Officer is critical in driving your organization’s digital transformation efforts.
+However, an essential component of managing digital strategy is putting the right people in roles with the right responsibilities.
+Ensure your next CDO has the experience and skills required to facilitate the processes within your organization’s digital transformation journey.

 Few C-suite roles are as variable as that of the Chief Digital Officer.
-A successful CDO optimizes today’s digital interactions while anticipating tomorrow’s, and works to better position the organization for tomorrow’s success.
-The role of the CDO is critical to your organization’s digital transformation efforts, so ask these three questions before hiring your next Chief Digital Officer: what threats is your organization facing, what capabilities do you need to develop at this stage of your digital transformation journey, and is your new CDO capable of putting the right people in the right seats?
+A successful CDO optimizes today’s digital interactions while anticipating tomorrow’s.
+The right CDO works to better position the organization for tomorrow’s success.
+The role of the CDO is critical to your organization’s digital transformation efforts.
+Ask these three questions before hiring your Chief Digital Officer.
+What threats is your organization facing?
+What capabilities do you need to develop at this stage of your digital transformation journey?
+Finally, is your new CDO capable of putting the right people in the right seats?
 Contact us for more information about hiring your Chief Digital Officer.